-Now in its second year, the kindergarten employs a full time teacher and helps up to 20 pre-school children to prepare to enter into their first year of primary school and reduces the burden for child care for local families.
+Now, the kindergarten employs a full time teacher and helps up to 20 pre-school children to prepare to enter into their first year of primary school and reduces the burden for child care for local families.

 Kristine de Bever

-Kristine de Bever volunteered at Picaflor in October and November 2015 for five weeks, and assisted the project and teachers in English, kindergarten, geography and art classes.
+Kristine de Bever volunteered at Picaflor in October and November 2015 for five weeks, and assisted the project and teachers in English, kindergarten, geography, and art classes.